-The following personal history is based on Mr Burnett’s interview of Dr Odegaard took place in Dr Odegaard’s apartments within the University of Washington a year before his death.
+The following personal history is based on Mr. Burnett’s interview of Dr. Odegaard took place in Dr. Odegaard’s apartments at the University of Washington a year before his death.

 CHARLES ODEGAARD’s father was born in Norway, of a family who emigrated to the United States when his father was only three.
 Charles’ family was quickly Americanized and had no interest in retaining their Norwegian language or Scandinavian culture.
 Charles’ mother’s background was English.
 Her grandfather was responsible for moving the Cord family from England.